Updated: Oct. 9, 2013

 Become Administratively Qualified

 Administrative qualification is a process used by the department to verify that a provider has an indirect cost rate that meets department requirements.

-A provider may demonstrate administrative qualification by an audit or by self-certification of its incorporated entity.
-Indirect cost rates must be based on the entire incorporated entity and may not be based on the entity's units or divisions.
+A provider may demonstrate administrative qualification by an audit or by self-certification of its incorporated entity or business segment as identified in Section 9.34(b)(4), as well as sections 9.35(b), 9.36(c), and 9.37(b), as applicable.
 TxDOT requires the use of direct labor cost as the allocation base for allocating indirect costs.